lifs-tools/lipidcreator/README.txt

 Requirements:
  - either Windows Vista / 7 / 8 / 10 (only 64 bit)
- - or Ubuntu 16.04 or higher (with 'mono-complete' package installed, only 64 bit)
+ - or Ubuntu 16.04 or higher (with 'mono-complete' package installed [1], only 64 bit)
  - at least 256MB main memory or higher

 Installation for standalone mode:
 No installation required, please click on 'LipidCreator.exe' to run the software.

-Installation as external program in Skyline [1]:
+Installation as external program in Skyline [2]:
  1) Open Skyline with a blank document
  2) Go in the menu on 'Tools' -> 'External Tools...'
  3) Click on 'Add' -> 'From File'